MPAS-Dev/compass/latest/_sources/users_guide/config_files.rst.txt

     # The paths section points compass to external paths
     [paths]

-    # the relative or absolute path to the root of a branch where MPAS-Ocean
+    # the relative or absolute path to the root of a branch where the MPAS
-    # has been built
+    # component has been built
     mpas_model = /home/xylar/code/E3SM/components/mpas-ocean

 You provide the config file to ``compass setup`` and ``compass suite`` with